Constipation

 - Bowel Cancer

-Taking Action
+Taking Action on Constipation

-You may find that your doctor makes some of the following suggestions:- Increase the amount of fibre in your diet
+You may find that your doctor makes some of the following suggestions:- Increase the amount of fibre in your diet.

-- Introduce probiotics into your stomach
+- Introduce probiotics into your stomach.

-- Cut down on the use of certain prescription medications such as those containing codeine
+- Cut down on the use of certain prescription medications. such as those containing codeine.

 - They may prescribe antidepressants.

-Such foods would include: apples, garlic, brown rice, dried fruits, fish, pulses, and sunflower seeds.
-Drinking more fluid is a must where Constipation is concerned; one of the major reasons Constipation occurs is that your stools are not moist enough to make the journey through your system so drinking more fluids will – or should – help with this.
-Avoiding heavy amounts of starch such as that found in potatoes is also important; too much starch can make your stools firm and difficult to move through the intestines to the colon and bowel.
+Drinking more fluid is a must where constipation is concerned; one of the major reasons constipation occurs is that your stools are not moist enough to make the journey through your system, so drinking more fluids will – or should – help with this.

 - Acid Reflux Disease